Updated on March 5th, 2026 by Felix Martinez

 Walmart retains its brand strength through advertising.
 Because of its immense financial resources, Walmart can afford to spend billions each year on advertising.

-Walmart’s competitive advantage also provides the company with steady profitability, even during recessions.
+Walmart’s competitive advantage also enables it to maintain steady profitability, even during recessions.
 The company performed phenomenally well during the Great Recession.

-It steadily grew earnings-per-share each year in that time.
+It steadily grew earnings per share each year during that time.

 Walmart’s growth indicates the company might actually benefit from recessions.
 As the low-cost leader in retail, Walmart conceivably sees higher traffic during economic downturns, when consumers scale down from higher-priced retailers.